Lamis-Mohamed/Linux-System-Administration/README.md

 **Part 1:**

-you will entirely learn how to manage and access different processes and statistics in a Linux environment.
+manage and access different processes and statistics in a Linux environment.

 **Requirements**